docksal/docksal/docs/troubleshooting-smb.md

 exit status 255
 ```

-Try simplifying your password if you suspect it might be an issue.
-If it works with new password,
+In this case try simplifying your password and if it works with a new password,
-then please report the old one, so we could investigate and fix.
+then create an issue on GitHub (see step 6), so we could investigate and fix.

 ### 6. Report an issue